ch0ks/xipescan/README.rst

 Quick Start
 -----------
-First, install the libraries and set a default account:
+Once you have installed the libraries you are ready to go.

 .. code-block:: sh